M1 Finance Review: Free Robo-Advisor + You Choose Your Investments

 Regarding the Hedge Fund Replication choices, M1 invests in the publicly listed securities of the specific fund.
 Yet, you don’t know the price that the hedge fund manager paid for their holdings.
 And part of smart investing is buying at the right price.
 This option is best for only the most aggressive investors.

-M1 doesn’t offer tax loss harvesting, unlike several competitors.
+M1 doesn’t offer tax loss harvesting.

 Goldilocks Approach: Not to Hot, Not too Cold